netcreateorg/lessons/_items/StudentToHistory.md

 author: "Net.Create Team"
 format: "History"
 networktemplate:
-  shortname: "ExampleELACharacterTraits"
+  shortname: "ExampleHistoryStudentToHistory"
-  title: "A sample network with data from *As Brave As You*"
+  title: "A sample network with data from D'Aulaires *Greek Mythology*"
 shortdesc: "Do you have a complex historical source with lots of elements--people, places, things, events--that students struggle to keep track of?"
 categories:
   - "external references"